Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 # Dimensions

-Dimensions are references to a column in the database, or combinations of those references to columns.
+Dimensions are references to a column in the database or combinations of those references to columns.
 They let you define columns along with labels and descriptions so business users can make sense of the data.
 You can also use dimensions as building blocks for measures, so if something changes in your database table, you only have to update it in one spot.

 ---